simp/simp-packer/simp-testing/README.md

 ### Usage
 #### Simple build
 1\.
-To define a test, create a test directory and include the following three files:
+To define a test, create a test directory and include the following three files (There is more information on these three files in the samples directory.):
       vars.json:  The json file from the SIMP ISO.
 If you have moved the iso make sure it points to the location of the SIMP ISO you want to test. simp_conf.yaml:  A simp_conf.yaml file with the setup you want to test.
 These